Maximo-Rulli/Stock_price_prediction_LSTM/README.md

 2. Plotted the predictions against the actual values.

 ## Results
-The LSTM model achieved a Root Mean Squared Error (RMSE) of 0.0659 on the test dataset.
+The LSTM model achieved a Mean Squared Error (MSE) of 0.0659 on the test dataset.
 The predicted values were plotted against the actual values, and the plot can be seen in the notebook.

 ## Conclusion
 In this project, we successfully predicted the closing value of Amazon's stocks for the last 6000 days (aprox.) using LSTMs and Tensorflow.
 The model achieved a good RMSE score, indicating its effectiveness in predicting stock prices.
 This project can be extended to predict the stock prices of other companies as well.